 We also operate a Keeping in Touch register, whereby we’ll contact members, especially if we’ve not heard from them in a while, to check on their wellbeing.
 The chat will simply be to establish whether we can assist them with anything and whether they wish to stay on the register.

 Any Croydon Vision member can request to be added to our Keeping in Touch register, simply by contacting the office here or by calling 0208 688 2486.

 Keeping you in the loop

-Each week our wonderful volunteers take to the mic and record segments that come together to form Croydon Vision’s talking news.
+Each quarter our wonderful volunteers take to the mic and record segments that come together to form Croydon Vision’s talking news.
 This service is designed to keep our members informed with the local Croydon news and to provide them with entertainment they can listen to.
 The Talking News is a fully accessible service that we can use to reach members at their home in the form of an mp3 stick.

 This service is £20 for an annual subscription.
 We will mail your USB in a bright yellow package, once you have listened to the talking news for the week simply place the USB stick back into the yellow package and post back to Croydon Vision, free of charge, where we can then swap your memory stick for the latest copy.

 We provide transport for our members Monday to Thursday each week via minibus.

 We cover most areas of the borough of Croydon and driver will contact regular members 24 hours prior to confirm pick up.